Ultra-Wide Camera vs Telephoto — Which Is Better?

-• You want to fit more into the frame
+• Great when you want to fit more into the frame

 FeatureUltra-Wide CameraTelephoto Camera